 Learn a new hobby – Many people vow to do something they haven’t done before.
 People take up anything from piano lessons to skydiving.

 You can let your imagination run wild.
 Design anything from photography to horse riding.
-Check out 100 Niche Ideas that you can use as a stepping stone to create something extraordinary.
+Check out these 100 Niche Ideas that you can use as a stepping stone to creating something extraordinary.

 Design Tip: For the best effect, we recommend combining two things (hiking + photography).
-Also with Print On Demand, we do not recommend using too of a technical language, the more common tongue you use the better.
+Also, with Print On Demand, we do not recommend using a lot of technical language.
+The more common tongue you use, the better.

-Time management – Every year people make goals to become more organized both at work and in life.
+Time management – Every year, people make goals to become more organized both at work and in life.
 Self-made millionaires pitch us the idea of spending money on courses that will teach us to be more mindful and productive.
-So why not create t-shirts that have a similar purpose to a course.

 Design Tip: Focus on positivity and steer away from negativity.